Uluwatu, Bali: Temples

 Temples received its name from an old temple on the foreground of the cliff.
 It is the second wave break in the series.
 This wave is recognized by the heavy amount of swell it receives.
-It is not a highly populated wave by surfers because it takes more effort to get out to it.
-However, there is a strong crew of expat and local surfers there and proper etiquette is required at all time.
+It is not a highly popular wave among surfers because it takes more effort to get out to it.
+However, there is a strong crew of expats and local surfers there and proper etiquette is required at all time.

 Outside Corner

 Next in line is Outside Corner, making this the other outer reef portion of Uluwatu.
 Outside Corner is next in line to The Peak and Racetracks, connecting them as swells pick up.
 During low tide, experiencing breaks can be expected on the biggest swells, but not before reaching 6 ft.
 Some of the waves during this time will build up, reaching 15 ft.
 This makes for a ride that covers approximately 300 yard.